ACGaming/UniversalTweaks/README.md

     * **Sky of Old Dimension Fix:** Fixes a Stack Overflow crash when entering the Sky of Old Dimension
 * **Storage Drawers**
     * **Item Voiding Fix:** Prevents voiding of items when near capacity limits
+    * **Remove Position from Drops:** Removes position data from drawers that keep their contents when broken, allowing them to stack with each other
     * **Render Range:** Approximate range in blocks at which drawers render contained items
 * **Tardis**
     * **Memory Leak Fix:** Fixes a client-side memory leak associated with EntityPlayer